USS Hamner (DD-718)

 I PNA'd (Passed, but Not Advanced) the STG advancement exam several times.

+My wife and kids remained in Bellingham, WA and I was a geographic bachelor living aboard.
 About this same time I met Rick Burris, a QM3 and the leading QM.
-I was a geographic bachelor and lived on board.
 I spent most of my spare time with Rick, helping him with QM duties which I found very interesting.
 The QM gang was short handed and I requested to work and stand watch as a QM when my ST duties allowed and the command approved.
 I fully qualified as Quartermaster of the Watch (QMOW) in 3 days!
-(Unheard of!
+(Usually this take several weeks or more.
 Rick taught me well.)

 For a while I had 3 GQ stations.
-Condition 1 (General Quarters) - I reported to the bridge as a navigator, Condition 1AS (GQ, Anti-Submarine) - I reported to Sonar Control as a sonar operator, Condition 1AA (GQ - Gunfire Support) - I was the POIC (Petty Officer In Charge) of the upper handling room of gun mount 51.
+Condition 1 (General Quarters) - I reported to the bridge as part of the navigation team, Condition 1AS (General Quarters -Anti-Submarine) - I reported to Sonar Control as a sonar operator, Condition 1AA (General Quarters - Gunfire Support) - I was the POIC (Petty Officer In Charge) of the upper handling room of gun mount 51.

 I really liked my navigation duties and I officially applied to convert from STG to QM.
-A few months later the Commanding Officer called me in and told me that I had passed the exam and had been advanced to STG3.
-He then told me that my conversion to QMSN had also been approved, so I had a choice - take the advancement to STG3 (E-4) or take the conversion to QMSN (E-3).
+A few months later the Commanding Officer called me into his stateroom and told me that I had passed the exam and was finally advanced to STG3.
+He then told me that my conversion to QMSN had also been approved, so I had a choice - take the advancement to STG3 (E-4) or take the conversion at the lower rank of QMSN (E-3).
 I told him that I would rather be a QM and he said "That's all I wanted to hear, congratulations QM3!" and he command advanced me on the spot.
 I was also selected as "sailor of the quarter" with my own parking spot.
 (Would have been better if I had a car.)

 The Hamner was a close knit crew.
-Where most ships might sponsor a single bowling team at a local league, Hamner had it's own 12 team league.
+Where most ships might sponsor a single bowling team with a local league, Hamner had it's own league.
 (I was league secretary) Each gang fielded a team with names like Screw Crew, BT Steamrollers, Cannon Cockers, Banana Bunch, etc. Rick and I headed our own team .
-We didn't finnish better than third, but I was most improved handicap.
+We didn't finish better than third, but I was most improved handicap.

 Frustrated over the lack of re-enlistment bonuses for QMs, I left active duty, but I stayed with the reserves and joined the SelRes Crew of USS Rodgers (DD-876).